 Special Financial Conditions

-How Awards Are Determined explains how we calculate Cost of Attendance Budgets and financial need based on the data you report on your Free Application for Federal Student Aid (FAFSA).
+How Awards Are Determined explains how we calculate Cost of Attendance Budgets and financial need based on data from your Free Application for Federal Student Aid (FAFSA).
 We use your budget and the Student Aid Index (SAI) from your FAFSA to determine your financial need for need-based aid programs.
 Your budget also determines the total aid that you can receive from all aid programs each year (including student loans).
+(Before the 2024-2025 aid year, the SAI was called an Expected Family Contribution.)

-The standard FAFSA application process accurately collects most of the data we need, but if you have any of the special situations outlined below, you must submit additional information to request adjustments to your budget and/or SAI.
+The standard FAFSA application process accurately collects most of the data we need, but if you have any of the special situations outlined below, you must submit additional information to request adjustments to your SAI and/or Cost of Attendance budget.

 Most approved adjustments will increase your financial need by decreasing your Student Aid Index (SAI).
-Because aid funds are limited, even if your financial need increases, it may not increase enough for you to become eligible to receive additional aid.
+Because aid funds are limited, even if your financial need increases, it may not increase enough for you to become eligible for grants.

 Requesting Adjustments